dispatchitinc/ninny/README.md

 # Ninny

 Ninny is a command line workflow for git with GitLab.
-It is maintained by the engineers of Dispatch, Inc.
+It is maintained by the engineers of Dispatch.

 We use Ninny to help us automate our developmen pipelines.
 We create weekly staging branches straight from `main`, merge feature branches into the current staging branch, and deploy to our staging environment directly from the current staging branch.
 We date all of our staging branches with `YYYY.MM.DD` appended to the end so that if we need to recreate a new staging branch mid-week (typically if the staging branch gets very out of date from `main`), then we know exactly which branch is the latest.